mbwk/miyabot/README.md

 # miyabot

 A revival of my old miyabot project.
-This time in C89.
+This time in C11.

 A simple, self-contained IRC bot that should run on any POSIX-compliant system.

+Now extensible via scripting with Python!
+Written for Python3, but can be made to work with Python2 with a few edits.

 ## Restrictions